 Back to school season is something you notice no matter your age — it always feels like a time to start fresh.
 How is your little one adjusting to the new school year?

 After a long summer spent eating what more of what they want (ice cream, candy, etc.) and spending time away from home at friend’s houses and on vacation, their smile may have taken something of a beating.
-Celebrate the return to sanity (er, school) with a visit to a kids dentist in Montrose!
+Celebrate the return to sanity (er, school) with a visit to a kids dentist!

 Back to School With Your Dentist